 Deceptive Trade Practices Litigation

-Located in Dallas, the attorneys at Palmer Lehman Sandberg, PLLC represent people and businesses in litigation pursuant to the Texas Deceptive Trade Practices Act (“DTPA”).
-The firm’s experience in general civil litigation aided by extensive knowledge of the DTPA and relevant case law provides our clients with a distinct advantage in DTPA claims.
+Located in Dallas, the attorneys at Palmer Lehman Sandberg, PLLC represent people and businesses in litigation pursuant to the Texas Deceptive Trade Practices Act (DTPA).
+The attorneys’ civil litigation experience coupled with their knowldege of DTPA case law gives clients a stronger foundation for DTPA claims.
 Our lawyers have successfully represented consumers in a wide range of claims based on acts of fraud, misrepresentation, false advertising/false claims, and other unscrupulous or unconscionable practices.

 What Is The Texas Deceptive Trade Practices Act?